 The official CircleCI VS Code extension is a new way to interact with CircleCI.

-This extension provides an interface to visualise and manage CircleCI pipelines directly from your
+This extension provides an interface to visualize and manage CircleCI pipelines directly from your

 IDE, as well as providing contextual help when creating, modifying and editing CircleCI YAML config

 files.
 This way, it avoids expensive context-switching between VS Code and your browser.